-3.5.3 Double-leaf doorways
+3.8.3 Double-leaf doorways

-3.5.3.1 If doorways have two independently operated door leaves, at least one active leaf shall comply with clauses 3.5.2 and 3.5.4.
+3.8.3.1 If doorways have two independently operated door leaves, at least one active leaf shall comply with clauses 3.8.2 and 3.8.4.

-3.5.4 Manoeuvring spaces at doors
+3.8.4 Manoeuvring spaces at doors

-- 3.5.4.1 The doorway of a one-way swing door shall have manoeuvring spaces on both sides for wheelchairs and the following clear spaces shall be provided beside the door handle or latch as illustrated in Figure 13: - (a) on the pull side, a minimum space of 600 mm; and - (b) on the push side, a minimum space of 300 mm.
+3.8.4.1 The doorway of a one-way swing door shall have manoeuvring spaces on both sides for wheelchairs and the following clear spaces shall be provided adjacent to the leading edge of the door as illustrated in Figure 22:

+- (a) on the pull side, a minimum space of 600 mm; and - (b) on the push side, a minimum space of 300 mm.

-Where two-way swing doors or sliding doors are used, a minimum space of 300 mm shall be provided on each side of the door.
+3.8.4.2 Where two-way swing doors or sliding doors are used, a minimum space of 300 mm adjacent to the leading edge of the door shall be provided on each side of the door.

-3.5.5 Two doors in series
+3.8.5 Two doors in series

-3.5.5.1 The minimum space between two hinged doors or pivoted doors in series shall be 1200 mm plus the width of the door swinging into that space as illustrated in Figure 14.
+3.8.5.1 The minimum space between two hinged doors or pivoted doors in series shall be 1200 mm plus the width of the door swinging into that space as illustrated in Figure 23.

-3.5.6 Door hardware
+3.8.6 Door hardware

-- 3.5.6.1 Operating devices such as handles, pulls, latches and locks shall: - (a) be operable by one hand; - (b) not require fine finger control, tight grasping, pinching or twisting of the wrist to operate; and - (c) be mounted at a height of 900 mm to 1100 mm from the floor. - 3.5.6.2 Door hardware and doorbells should have colour that contrasts with the background.
+- 3.8.6.1 Operating devices such as handles, pulls, latches and locks shall: - (a) be operable by one hand; - (b) not require fine finger control, tight grasping, pinching or twisting of the wrist to operate; and

+- (c) be mounted at a height of 900 mm to 1100 mm from the floor. - 3.8.6.2 Door hardware and doorbells should have colour that contrasts with the background.

-3.5.7 Door handles
+3.8.7 Door handles

-- 3.5.7.1 Door handles, as illustrated in Figure 15, with the following characteristics are recommended: - (a) push-pull mechanisms that do not require grasping; - (b) lever handles should be used on latched doors; - (c) U-shaped door handles that reduce the risk of catching on clothing or injury from the exposed lever end; and - (d) should contrast with the colour of the door.

-- (1) Door knob is not recommended as it does not provide adequate grip for persons with impaired hand functions. - (2) Door handles should be at a consistent height throughout the building.
+- 3.8.7.1 Door handles, as illustrated in Figure 24, with the following characteristics are recommended: - (a) push-pull mechanisms that do not require grasping; - (b) lever handles should be used on latched doors; - (c) U-shaped door handles that reduce the risk of catching on clothing or injury from the exposed lever end; and - (d) should contrast with the colour of the door. - Note: - (1) Door knob is not recommended as it does not provide adequate grip for persons with impaired hand functions. - (2) Door handles should be at a consistent height throughout the building.

-3.5.8 Sliding/folding doors
+3.8.8 Sliding/folding doors

-- 3.5.8.1 Operating hardware shall be exposed and usable from both sides when sliding/folding doors are fully open. - 3.5.8.2 If the door retracts fully into the wall pocket, an accessible handle is required on the exposed edge of the door.
+- 3.8.8.1 Operating hardware shall be exposed and have sufficient gripping surface area from both sides when sliding/folding doors are fully open. - 3.8.8.2 If the door retracts fully into the wall pocket, an accessible handle is required on the exposed edge of the door.

-3.5.9 Door opening force
+3.8.9 Door opening force

-- 3.5.9.1 The maximum force for pushing or pulling open a door should be:
+- 3.8.9.1 The maximum force for pushing or pulling open a door should be:

 - (a) 38N for exterior hinged doors;

 - (b) 22N for interior hinged doors; and

 - (c) 22N for sliding or folding doors.

-- 3.5.9.2 This clause does not apply to the force required to retract latch bolts or disengage other devices that may hold the door in a closed position.
+- Note: This clause does not apply to the force required to retract latch bolts or disengage other devices that may hold the door in a closed position.

-3.5.10 Door closers
+3.8.10 Door closers

-3.5.10.1 The sweep period of the door shall be adjusted so that from an open position of 90° the door will not take less than 3 seconds to move to a semi-closed position of approximately 12°.

-Note: Door closers with adjustable tension are recommended for this purpose so that the tension can be adjusted to comply with clause 3.5.9.
+- 3.8.10.1 The sweep period of the door shall be adjusted so that from an open position of 90° the door will not take less than 3 seconds to move to a semiclosed position of approximately 12°. - Note: Door closers with adjustable tension are recommended for this purpose so that the tension can be adjusted to comply with clause 3.8.9.

-3.5.11 Vision Panels
+3.8.11 Vision Panels